Malcolm-Shepherd/CSCD378-MMMAC-DADDIES/README.md

 ## Setup
   1. Clone the repository.
-  2. Run `npm install` from the `node/` directory in order to initialize the Node project and install dependenciesp.
+  2. Run `npm install` from the `node/` directory in order to initialize the Node project and install dependencies.
   3. Make sure that [Docker Compose](https://docs.docker.com/compose/) is available, and make sure that the Docker daemon is running.
   4. Run Docker Compose on the project directory to set up the Docker